About Us

 Registered Midwife, Juniper Team

-Originally from Brooklyn, New York, Ilana has been lucky enough to call Victoria home since 2005, when she began studying midwifery at the University of British Columbia.
-In addition to her midwifery training, Ilana holds a BA in History from Columbia University (New York) and an MA in English/Creative Writing from Temple University (Philadelphia) and is the author of “A is for Advice (The Reassuring Kind): Wisdom for Pregnancy” (Harper Collins: 2019).
+Ilana (she/her) co-founded The Midwives Collective in 2011.
+In addition to her UBC midwifery training, Ilana holds a BA in History from Columbia University (New York) and an MA in English/Creative Writing from Temple University (Philadelphia) and is the author of “A is for Advice (The Reassuring Kind): Wisdom for Pregnancy” (Harper Collins: 2019).
 A former Board Member of the College of Midwives of British Columbia, she now sits on the Inquiry committee for the BC College of Nurses and Midwives.

 Ilana has a deep interest in medicine and feminism, which merge, for her, in the practice of midwifery.
 She has spent many years immersed in the joys and challenges of pregnancy and parenting as both a clinician and a mother, and feels immensely privileged to be part of such an important time in the lives of pregnant people and their families.